-Over 92% of parents in Staffordshire have been allocated a place at their 1st preference school with at least 98% being offered a place at one of their top 3 preferences.
+Over 93% of parents in Staffordshire have been allocated a place at their 1st preference school with nearly 99% being offered a place at one of their top 3 preferences.

-When will I receive my offer of a Primary or Middle School Place?
+When will I receive my offer of a Reception, Junior or Middle School Place?

-If you made your application online then you will receive your offer by email on 18 April 2016.
-Due to the volume of emails sent, we cannot confirm a time if when you should have received your email by (experience has shown that in previous years by about 1pm most emails have been received).
+If you made your application online then you will receive your offer by email on 16 April 2018.
+Due to the volume of emails sent, we cannot confirm a time when you should have received your email by (experience has shown that most emails are received by 1pm).
 The email is official written confirmation of the outcome of your application.

 If you applied using a paper form you will receive a letter in the post.
-These were sent on Friday 15 April 2016.
+These will be posted on 16 April 2018.
 As we operate a second class postal system it may take a few days for your letter to reach you.

 School places were allocated using the published admission arrangements for each school.
-View the admissions criteria for all Staffordshire schools - please remember that the local authority is only responsible for community and voluntary controlled schools oversubscription criteria.
+Please remember that the local authority is only responsible for community and voluntary controlled schools admission arrangements.

-If you have not been successful in securing a place at your preferred school then it is because there were more applications made than available places.
-Places have been allocated in accordance with the admissions criteria for the school concerned and pupils who had a higher priority for a place have been allocated the available places.
+If you have not been successful in securing a place at your preferred school then it is because there were more applications made than places available.
+Places have been allocated in accordance with the admissions arrangements for the school concerned and pupils who had a higher priority for a place have been allocated the available places.

-If you would like to know how School places in Staffordshire were allocated at oversubscribed schools the information is available in the Summary of September 2016 Admissions to Primary Schools (4.91KB).
-Please note that this information is accurate as at 07 April 2016 and is subject to change.
+If you would like to know how school places in Staffordshire were allocated at oversubscribed schools the information is available in the Summary of September 2018 Admissions for Reception, Year 3 and Year 5 (502KB) Please note that this information is accurate as at 10 April 2018 and is subject to change.

-If you wish to make a late application for any of the available places and you are a Staffordshire resident, please complete the paper application form.
 If you are a non Staffordshire resident, any late applications must be submitted through the local authority where you currently reside.
-Staffordshire will allocate places to late applicants after 10 school days.

 I am satisfied with the school that I have been offered.
 What do I need to do?

-If you have been offered a Staffordshire school then your place will be automatically accepted and the school will contact you to confirm starting arrangements at a later date.
+You do not need to do anything to accept the school place offered.
+The school will contact you to confirm starting arrangements at a later date.

-All children who have been refused a place at a preferred school will be automatically added to the waiting list.
-The waiting lists will be maintained until at least 31 December 2016.
-Where a refusal has been made due to Infant Class Size prejudice, the waiting list may be retained until the end of Year 2.
+All children who have been refused a place at a Staffordshire school will be automatically added to the waiting list.
+The waiting lists will be maintained until at least 31 December 2018.
+Where a school is affected by infant class size legislation, the waiting list may be retained until the end of Year 2.

-Waiting lists for all Staffordshire schools are ranked using the oversubscription criteria for the school.
-Please view the admission criteria for Staffordshire schools.
+Waiting lists for all Staffordshire schools are ranked using the admissions arrangements for the school.
 Your child's position on a waiting list at a Staffordshire school can be obtained by emailing firstname.lastname@example.org or telephoning 0300 111 8007.

 It is important to note that a child's position on any waiting list is not fixed and is subject to change.

 Please note that current legislation means that, other than in limited exceptions, infant classes may not contain more than 30 children with a single qualified teacher.
-To view the oversubscribed schools affecting by the infant class size legislation, please see the relevant column on the Summary of September 2016 Admissions to Primary Schools (4.91 KB)
+To view the oversubscribed schools affecting by the infant class size legislation, please see the relevant column on the Summary of September 2018 Admissions for Reception, Year 3 and Year 5 (502 KB)

-If you have not been successful in obtaining a place at a school that is located outside of Staffordshire and would like to appeal then please contact or visit the relevant local authority's website.
+If you have not been successful in obtaining a place at a school that is located outside of Staffordshire and would like to appeal then please contact or visit the website for the relevant local authority.

 Is my child entitled to free home to school transport?

 Children attending their catchment school or closest school where the home address is over 2 miles from the school will normally be entitled to free home to school transport.
-All children who are entitled will receive a letter within 14 days after National Offer Day with instructions on how to take up the offer.
+If your child has been assessed as being entitled to free home to school travel assistance you will receive a letter through the post shortly.
 The Local Authority will determine which type of transport assistance will be offered and reserves the right to change the type and timing of transport provided.